-We can all agree that it sure would be nice if we could ride home from the hospital in our pre-pregnancy jeans...but, sadly, it just doesn't work like that.
-And once you get home, there are a few things that get in the way too— hormonal changes, lack of sleep, 5 billion diapers a day, a constant fear of screwing up your kid.
-Now, before you say, "I just can’t think about working out for another six months," we’d like to let you in on a little secret: There’s actually no better time to start getting back in shape.
-Fitness expert Tracey Mallett and Bumpies agree on these six reasons to exercise after baby:
+It sure would be nice if after giving birth we could head home in our pre-pregnancy jeans—but sadly, it just doesn't work like that.
+And once you get home, there are a few things that get in the way of you getting back into your workout routine: your postpartum recovery, a serious lack of sleep, 5 billion diapers changes a day and a constant fear of screwing up your kid, to name a few.
+But before you say, "I just can’t think about exercising for another six months," we’d like to let you in on a little secret: There’s actually no better time to start getting back in shape.
+Fitness expert Tracey Mallett, author of Super-Fit Mama, breaks down six compelling reasons to exercise after baby arrives:

 1. You'll Get an Energy Boost

 Exhausted?
 Sleep isn't the only thing that gets your motor running—a lap around the block has been known to fight fatigue too.
 "Yes, it seems weird to exert more energy to get more energy, but it absolutely works," Mallett says.
 "Try adding a morning stroller walk or jog into your routine."
 Other moms agree.
 "I'm not one of those people who enjoys working out, but I feel so energized and good now," says one Bumpie about jumping on the workout bandwagon.

 Not only does exercise get your heart pumping, it may put you in a better state of mind.
 "Exercise releases stress at one of the most stressful times in a mom's life," Mallett explains.
 In fact, a 2017 study found that even low-intensity exercise, such as walking with a baby stroller, can lower the likelihood of postpartum depression in new moms.